LOOKUPVALUE in Power BI

 - The next argument is Search Value, so this will the “Product” column name from “Product_Table.”

 Close the bracket and hit enter to get the “Tax %” values.

 Like this using the Power BI LOOKUPVALUE function, we can fetch data from one table to another.

 Note: Power BI LOOKUPVALUE file can also be downloaded from the link below, and the final output can be viewed.

 - LOOKUPVALUE is incorporated into Power BI as a lookup value function.

-- If the lookup value is not found then it will return blank as the result.
+- If the lookup value is not found, then it will return blank as a result.

 - Result Column & Search Value columns are the same in both the tables.